 When plotting the placement score before the training and after the training, two outliers were visually identified (Fig. 8).
-Both participants had a low score before the training and unlike other participants, also a low score after the training.
-These two participants received few points across all assessment criteria for staff gauge placement and also had a below-average game score (242 and 228 points).
-They rated the game as "rather difficult" and "very difficult" and when asked whether they enjoyed playing the game stated "neutral" and "It wasn't fun at all".
-Surprisingly both participants were confident that the reference picture for the staff gauge placement was "rather suitable".
-Both participants changed their impression of the difficulty of the staff gauge placement (first task) from "very easy" before the training to "rather easy" and "neutral" after the training (fourth task)
+Both participants had a low score before the training and, unlike other participants, also a low score after the training.
+These two participants received few points across all assessment criteria for staff gauge placement and also had a belowaverage game score (242 and 228 points).
+They rated the game as rather difficult and very difficult, and when asked whether they enjoyed playing the game, they rated it neutral and stated that "It wasn't fun at all".
+Surprisingly both participants were confident that the reference picture for the staff gauge placement was rather suitable.
+Both participants changed their impression of the difficulty of the staff gauge placement (first task) from very easy before the training to rather easy and neutral after the training (fourth task).